Unlock the power of alternative medicine

 Practical tools and templates

-Create a one‑page trial template to use with any complementary alternative medicine plan.
+Create a one‑page trial template to use with any complementary integrative health plan.
 Include:

 • Goal (e.g., reduce average pain from 6 to 4)